alexbradd/cg-project-2023/seng/README.md

    1. Extend `ConfigParsableComponent<...>`
    2. Define the `createFromConfig` or use the `DECLARE_CREATE_FROM_CONFIG` and `DEFINE_CREATE_FROM_CONFIG` macros
+   3. Somewhere after the class definition, use the `REGISTER_TO_CONFIG_FACTORY` macro to register for YAML parse-ability

 A component's constructor will run on component creation.
 Due to implementation details on creation the component will not yet be attached to the entity (i.e. it